No. 8 Oregon routs Montana 81-48 as 6-11 Dante makes debut - WHIZ News

 The much-anticipated debut of Oregon’s top freshman recruit probably wasn’t needed against the Grizzlies (4-6), but the Ducks want Dante comfortable with his role before Pac-12 play begins in two weeks.
 Oregon (9-2) has two more nonconference games.

+“I didn’t know what to think,” Ducks coach Dana Altman said.
+“He’s practiced OK other than his conditioning. … I thought he could come out and give us a few minutes.

+“You can see his natural talent and I think as he gets in shape and (learns) more of our sets,” his contributions will increase.

 Francis Okoro, a 6-9 sophomore who had been Oregon’s tallest player, posted the second double-double of his career with 12 points and 17 rebounds, the latter a career high while he matched his career best for scoring.
-Payton Pritchard and Will Richardson led the Ducks with 14 points each, and Pritchard added seven assists.
+Richardson and Payton Pritchard led the Ducks with 14 points each, and Pritchard added seven assists.

+Okoro and Dante were never on the court together Wednesday, but Altman envisions that possibility.

+“It’s going to help Francis a lot,” Richardson said.
+“They work well together.

 Dante would have been a high school senior this year but the native of Mali reclassified over the summer to go to college.
 He wasn’t cleared for eligibility in time to enroll for the fall term but when that ended last Friday, he officially became a student for winter term, though classes don’t begin until Jan.
 6.